Stabilizing and Solving Unique Continuation Problems by Parameterizing Data and Learning Finite Element Solution Operators: Analysis for a Linear Model Problem

 Similarly we have

 We conclude the proof by using the bound

 \end{proof}

 \begin{rem} Observe that the stabilization is never explicitly used in order to obtain error estimates.
-Indeed its only role is to ensure the bound $\|\hatu_{N,h}\|_{\mathbb{R}^N} \lesssim \|u_{N,h}\|_{m_h}$ without condition on the mesh.
-On the other hand, due to the stabilization, it appears hard to obtain $L^2$-error estimates.
-If indeed the mesh is so fine that the optimization problem is well posed without stabilization, then we obtain error bounds in a similar fashion, both for the $H^1$-norm and the $L^2$-norm. \end{rem}
+Indeed its only role is to ensure the bound $\|\hatu_{N,h}\|_{\mathbb{R}^N} \lesssim \|u_{N,h}\|_{m_h}$ without condition on the mesh. \end{rem}

-\paragraph{Example. } Let $\Omega$ be the unit disc.
+\paragraph{Example (Exponential growth of the stability constant).} Let $\Omega$ be the unit disc.
 Then the solutions to $-\Delta u = 0$ are of the form

 where $(r,\theta)$ are the standard polar coordinates.
 Let $\omega$ be the disc centered at the origin with radius $r_\omega$.
-We note that when $n$ becomes large, the modes become small in the disc $\omega$, and therefore, the inverse problem becomes increasingly ill-posed, for instance, the constant in an estimate of the type
+We note that when $n$ becomes large, the modes become small in the disc $\omega$, and therefore, the inverse problem becomes increasingly ill-posed, see Figure~\ref{fig:disc-ex-a}.
+For instance, the constant in an estimate of the type

 scales like